finale-lua/lua-scripts/docs/rgp-lua/standalone-configuration.md

 C:\Users\<user>\AppData\Roaming
 ```

+Note that if you change the contents of the config file in the preferences folder externally to _RGP Lua_, it will challenge the user to confirm the modified configuration the next time Finale starts up.

 Of particular interest are the following attributes.
 Neither can be modified by the _RGP Lua_ plugin itself.
 You must edit them in a text editor.

 ```